5 Holiday Fitness Tips for Those Worrying About the Season’s Nonstop Parties

 Anytime you eat healthily or get some exercise in, that’s a win that contributes to your overall health.
 Rather than throwing up your hands and thinking, “Oh well,” challenge yourself to do what you can, even if it’s just short bits of exercise and smart eating here and there.

 You might surprise yourself with how well you maintain fitness just by having a flexible and determined attitude.
-And once the holidays end, you can always go back to a more regular routine to keep you fit all year long.
+And once the holidays end, you can always go back to a more regular routine to keep you healthy all year long.